 Additionally, it is important to make sure that the worth of all of your cars is less than half of your annual income.
 If it is more you are spending too much money on cars.
 You can purchase nice cars that make a good impression without making yourself go broke in the process.
 If you feel that you need a luxury car, ask yourself why, look at your annual salary and then see what you can afford.
 Often you do not really need that car in order to continue in your current profession.

 It can be frustrating to realize that your car payment is holding you back from doing the things you want to in your life.
 I have known people who paid more on their monthly car payment then they did in rent each month.
 The money can be put towards better things.
 If you feel that you need a nice car because of your job, you should be able to find a car that is nice without making you go completely broke.
 Leasing a car is the same as buying a new car, but worse because you cannot sale it when you are ready to get a new car.
-One of the best things you can do is set up a sinking fund for your next car. then you can begin to pay for your cars in cash.
+One of the best things you can do is set up a sinking fund for your next car.
+Then you can begin to pay for your cars in cash.
 This strategy can help you avoid some of the mistakes people make when buying a car.